 |Tremezzo||Located on the western shore, Tremezzo is a charming village with a relaxed atmosphere.
 It is known for its beautiful lakeside promenade, historic villas, and well-manicured gardens.
 One of the highlights of Tremezzo is Villa Carlotta, a stunning villa with a remarkable art collection and splendid botanical gardens.|

-16 Best areas to stay in Lake Como
+The Best areas to stay in Lake Como for tourists are:

 Como is the largest town in the area and a getaway to other towns around the lake.
 It is conveniently located on the Italian-Swiss border, at the southern end of the lake, 50 km from Milan, makin it one of the best areas to stay in Lake Como for first-time tourists.